Skip to Main Content

 Assignment summary

-This assessment help page assumes you have read the course outline, assessment description and marking rubric provided in Moodle.
+This assessment help page assumes you have read the unit outline, assessment description and marking rubric provided in Moodle.

 Assessment 2 requires you to write: